OldYoungBoy/OldYoungBoy/README.md

 - 👋 Hi, I’m @OldYoungBoy
-- 👀 I’m interested in ... programming espacially C/C** and Perl
+- 👀 I’m interested in C/C++ and Perl programming
-- 🌱 I’m currently learning ... piano
+- 🌱 I’m currently learning piano
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on themes not defined yet.
+As I new to github I will see what will come up.
-- 📫 How to reach me ...
+- 📫 You can reach me by email

 <!---
 OldYoungBoy/OldYoungBoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.